- Religion and Philosophy

 - Luke 3:16

 John had been asked if he was the one, if he was the Christ.
 John replied that there was one who was coming, who would baptize with the Holy Spirit.
 And the day arrived when a man came to the river to be baptized by John.
 This was one Jesus of Nazareth, who, after his being baptized, began a ministry of healing and forgiveness.
 He healed and forgave the sins of many.
-He preached a message of love and forgiveness.
+He preached a message of love and thanksgiving.

 This is the Christ and through his life, death and resurrection He continues to heal and forgive.
 Through Jesus the Christ the sins of old are forgiven, giving to all the knowledge of salvation, the knowledge of a sinless nature, the freedom, the unburdening of sin.
 This freedom heals all.
 This freedom comes to all when they receive the Holy Spirit and when they repent.